mmacy/cosmos-python-prototype/README.md

 # Azure Cosmos DB SQL API SDK for Python

-Azure Cosmos DB is a multi-model database service that supports document, key-value, wide-column, and graph databases.
-Several APIs are supported, including SQL, MongoDB, Gremlin, Cassandra, and Azure Table.

-The Azure Cosmos DB SQL API SDK for Python enables you to manage database resources like containers (collections of JSON documents) and items (JSON documents), as well as query the documents in your database using familiar SQL-like syntax.
+Use the Python SDK for Azure Cosmos DB (SQL API) to manage databases and the JSON documents you add them in this NoSQL database service.

+* Create Cosmos DB **databases** and modify their settings
+* Create and modify **containers** to store collections of JSON documents
+* Create, read, update, and delete **items** (JSON documents) in containers
+* Query the documents in your database using **SQL-like syntax**

 ## Prerequisites